I'm the Associate Director of Knowledge Representation at the Center for Computational Biomedicine, Harvard Medical School.

-My interests revolve around the theory and applications of knowledge representation and reasoning, natural language processing and semantic web technologies to facilitate the discovery, analysis and integration of heterogeneous, evolving datasets.
+My interests revolve around the theory and applications of knowledge representation and reasoning, natural language processing and semantic web technologies to facilitate the discovery, analysis and reuse of biomedical data.

 At the Stanford Center for Biomedical Informatics Research I was involved in the Protégé and CEDAR projects.
 I steered the research activities of the Protégé group, and coordinated and led projects to build enterprise knowledge graphs with industrial collaborators.
 I helped organizing and teaching the Protégé Short Course on building, reasoning, and querying ontologies with Protégé and WebProtégé.